What is the problem? Europe lacks sufficient infrastructures to support innovation

 In 2010 and 2011:

 - Launch of projects providing cloud computing services to research communities

 - Launch of the e-Infrastructure Policy Forum, bringing together the policy makers in this domain from 27 Member States

 - Publication of study on security, privacy and trust challenges in cloud environments

 - Publication of study on EU strategy for supercomputing

-- Public consultation on the Cloud strategy (mid-May to end-August 2011); consultation with selected industrial players to establish strategic orientations and priority actions; hearing of selected experts on Cloud jurisdiction, data compliance, interoperability or security
+- Public consultation on the Cloud strategy (16 May to 31 August 2011); consultation with selected industrial players to establish strategic orientations and priority actions; hearing of selected experts on Cloud jurisdiction, data compliance, interoperability or security

 - Report of the Géant Expert Group On a 2020 Vision of Research Networks